-"With respect to free exercise claims no less than free speech claims, your right to swing your arms ends just where the other man?s nose begins," she wrote.
+"With respect to free exercise claims no less than free speech claims, your right to swing your arms ends just where the other man's nose begins."

 Ginsburg also differentiated between religious organizations and for-profit companies.
 Religious organizations exist to foster the interests of those who subscribe to the same religious beliefs.

 "Not so of for-profit corporations.
 Workers who sustain the operations of those corporations commonly are not drawn from one religious community."